sujavarghese/LaravelProjectDemo/README.md

     2.8 Open browser and redirect to http://127.0.0.1:8000 [where the demo is running]

     2.9 Click on register link and create an User

-You can find a sample input file under `tests\TestData`

 ## Changelog